Heel bursitis may be diagnosed after a physical exam and patient interview. In certain cases, medical imaging and lab tests may be ordered.

 Knee bursitis, or prepatellar bursitis, is a common cause of knee swelling and inflammation.
-Knee bursitis may last weeks or even longer if left untreated.
-This article provides an overview of the condition.
+It may last weeks or more if left untreated.